Pierbattista Pizzaballa: Arab–Israel conflict

-Pizzaballa upholds the Catholic view of the Arab–Israel conflict.

 Pizzaballa condemned the October 7 attacks by Hamas as "barbaric" and "horrific".
-He described the “barbarism of Hamas" as "unacceptable and incomprehensible”, saying that it had brought back "a state of war" which in its quality surpassed what had been seen in the Holy Land in recent times.
-He offered himself as a hostage in exchange for Israeli children kidnapped on October 7 and held hostage in Gaza.
+He described the "barbarism of Hamas" as "unacceptable and incomprehensible", saying that it had brought back "a state of war" which in its quality surpassed what had been seen in the Holy Land in recent times.
+He offered himself as a hostage in exchange for Israeli children kidnapped on 7 October and held hostage in Gaza.

 At the same time, he advocated for an immediate end to the Gaza war in its early days and for an end to the occupation of Palestinian territories.
-In late October 2023, he wrote that "[m]y conscience and moral duty require me" to condemn the "atrocity" that was committed on October 7.
+In late October 2023, he wrote that "[m]y conscience and moral duty require me" to condemn the "atrocity" that was committed on 7 October.
 He continued that the "same conscience, however, with a great burden on my heart, leads me to state with equal clarity" that "this new cycle of violence" brought to Gaza had led to immense suffering, including for children and women.
 He continued: "These are tragedies that cannot be understood and which we have a duty to denounce and condemn unreservedly.
 The continuous heavy bombardment that has been pounding Gaza for days will only cause more death and destruction [...]
 It is time to stop this war, this senseless violence."
 Pizzaballa further stated that the military campaign in Gaza won't solve the conflict.
 He was a signatory to the 2023 "Statement on the Escalating Humanitarian Crisis in Gaza" which condemned attacks on civilians, called for de-escalation and for humanitarian aid to enter Gaza.
 On his visit to Bethlehem on Christmas Eve 2023, Pizzaballa donned a Palestinian keffiyeh and expressed a renewed desire for peace in the region.
 He cosigned the Christmas message released by the Patriarchs and Heads of Churches in Jerusalem advocating Christians to refrain from public celebration of the holiday in solidarity with those affected by the war.

 In July 2024, speaking to a delegation from Aid to the Church in Need, the Patriarch summed up the difficulty of leading both Arab and Hebrew Catholics, saying: "The situation is so polarised that if you are close to the Palestinians, the Israelis feel betrayed, and vice versa.
 When I speak of the suffering of Gaza, the Hebrew Catholics tell me about the areas which suffered in the 7 October attacks, and on the other side, the Palestinians think only of Gaza.
 Everybody wants to have a monopoly on the suffering".